Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Introduction

 Despite previous studies highlight the potential of STAR-RIS aided RSMA systems, perfect hardware implementations at both the transceiver and the STAR-RIS side are typically assumed.
 In practical communication system applications, hardware degrades over time due to environmental influences, leading to signal distortions that deviate from the intended targets.
 This degradation affects key components such as power amplifiers, digital-to-analog converters, oscillators, as well as the STAR-RIS itself \cite{Beamforming Optimization for Active RIS-Aided Multiuser}.
 Specifically, for STAR-RIS, the hardware impairments (HWI) are usually seen as the phase noise among the elements \cite{Achievable Rate Analysis of the STAR-RIS}, which is generated either by phase estimation error or by quantization error.
 HWI can degrade system performance \citerange{ RIS Assisted Wireless Powered} {Secure Wireless Communication in RIS} and affect the effective multi-user management capabilities of RSMA.
 Therefore, to ensure robust system performance under realistic deployment conditions, it is necessary to consider the impact of HWI during signal modeling and compensate for their effects during optimization processes using signal processing algorithms.
-This would mitigate the impact of HWI on integrated STAR-RIS and RSMA systems.
 However, considering HWI at the transceiver and STAR-RIS introduces additional variables in the optimization process, complicating signal derivation and increasing algorithmic overhead, making research on HWI consideration more challenging.

 In summary, HWI introduces deviations in the signal processing procedure under practical conditions, negatively affecting algorithm performance and significantly degrading system efficiency.
 Although integrated STAR-RIS and RSMA system offers substantial advantages in various aspects, existing research has not yet fully addressed the impact of HWI in such systems.
 To bridge this gap, this paper investigates a downlink multi-user scenario that comprehensively incorporates HWI, including impairments at the transceivers and phase noise at the STAR-RIS.
 This modeling approach better aligns with practical engineering applications and enables optimization and compensation for HWI within the proposed algorithm.
 The main contributions of this paper are summarized as follows: